getcarina/getcarina.com/_tutorials/docker-compose-with-carina.md

 ### Limitations

-Docker have officially said that Compose is **not yet production-ready** because it does not fully integrate with Docker Swarm yet.
+Docker have said that Compose is **not yet production-ready** because it does not fully integrate with Docker Swarm.
 Eventually they aim to have full integration - meaning that you will be able to deploy multi-container applications spread over multiple hosts - but this is not currently the case due to limitations in Docker networking.